-Chilean recipes may not always be in the culinary spotlight, but it’s a treasure trove of flavors waiting to be discovered.
+Chilean recipes may not always be in the culinary spotlight, but a treasure trove of flavors is waiting to be discovered.

 The way Chileans eat is organized around seasons and local products.
 Most Chilean foods are simple and vegetable-forward (meat was and still is expensive).
 Flavors are mild.
 At many houses and restaurants, you will see a bottle of hot sauce (mild if you compare it to the USA/Mexican taste) to add some spiciness to your plate.